 GALLERY 6: I QUESTION AMERICA

 Covering the years 1963 and 1964, this gallery looks at the people who gathered in churches, Masonic halls, and community centers as local movements grew into coordinated state campaigns.
 Youths and seniors, middle class and poor, urban and rural people alike cast their ballots in a “Freedom Vote” and went to the Democratic National Convention to demand that their voices be heard.
 The centerpiece of this gallery is a re-created country church where visitors can hear the compelling story of Freedom Summer.
 Use the interactive touch screen displays to explore Sovereignty Commission files and witness the stories of Freedom Summer volunteers.
-A theater documents the murders of Freedom Summer volunteers James Cheney, Andrew Goodman, and Michael Schwerner.
+A theater documents the murders of Freedom Summer volunteers James Chaney, Andrew Goodman, and Michael Schwerner.
 A COFO sign, shards of glass from a bombed church, a burned cross, and an FBI fingerprint kit are some of the many artifacts on display.

 SEVEN: BLACK EMPOWERMENT